Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 ## SignUp
 - Similar to the login page, the user will be met with a form.
 This will ask for basic information an email and password.

+## Profile

+- Users will have a very simple profile where they can add or delete the events they have signed up for.

 ## Features Implemented ###